Bring SecureFlag Training Directly into Your Workflow with Git Hooks

 Security checks don’t have to get in the way of writing code.
 When integrating SecureFlag training directly into Git, developers get instant feedback directly where they work, without having to switch tools and do extra steps.

-Instead of treating training and compliance as separate tasks, the hook makes them part of the commit process.
-Developers can stay focused, and teams can be sure that vulnerabilities are managed before code is pushed to the repository.
+Instead of treating training and compliance as separate tasks, the hooks make them part of the Git process.
+Developers can stay focused, and teams can be sure that vulnerabilities are managed before code is committed and pushed to the repository.

 About SecureFlag